Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Experiments

 \subsubsection{Use the Model Alone}

-First, we annotated each action of UCF101 and HMDB51 with a text feature and selected appropriate features from common features to annotate each action.
-Then, we classified each video according to these annotated features.
+First, we annotated each action of UCF101 and HMDB51 with one text feature.
+Then, we classified each video based on these annotated features.
 The results are shown in Table \ref{result_table}.
-To improve the accuracy of the model, we modified the features, such as adding more features to the actions with low accuracies.
-Thereafter, we evaluated the model again, and the results are shown in Table \ref{result_table}.
-The results show that the accuracy of our model was improved, which proves that our optimization is effective.
+To improve the model accuracy, we modified the features, such as adding more features to the actions with low accuracies.
+The detailed process of optimization will be shown in the optimization section \ref{section:optimization}.
+Thereafter, we evaluated the model again.
+As shown in Table \ref{result_table}, the accuracy of our model was improved, which proves that our optimization is effective.